cosmos/cosmos/PURPOSE.md

 other hubs, even the likes of Bitcoin or Ethereum themselves, come to compete with it, and potentially replace it.

-Atom thus introduces a new kind of market dynamic that formalizes the power struggle between the various cryptocurrency offerings, demolishing the barriers to interoperability and enabling competition between hubs to contribute to the economic security of each hub itself - validators who misbehave will be
+Cosmos thus introduces a new kind of market dynamic that formalizes the power struggle between the various cryptocurrency offerings, demolishing the barriers to interoperability and enabling competition between hubs to contribute to the economic security of each hub itself - validators who misbehave will be